datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Go to [https://console.cloud.google.com/run/jobs](https://console.cloud.google.com/run/jobs){: target="_blank"} for your project.
 1. From the list of jobs, click the link of the "datacommons-data" job you created above.
+1. Click **Execute**.
+It will take several minutes for the job to run.
+You can click the **Logs** tab to view the progress.

+When it completes, to verify that the data has been loaded correctly, see the next step.

+#### Start the data management container in schema update mode {#schema-update-mode}

+If you have tried to start a container, and have received a `SQL check failed` error, this indicates that a database schema update is needed.
+You need to restart the data management container, and you can specify an additional, optional, flag, `DATA_RUN_MODE` to miminize the startup time.

+To run the job using the Cloud Console:

+1. Go to [https://console.cloud.google.com/run/jobs](https://console.cloud.google.com/run/jobs){: target="_blank"} for your project.
+1. From the list of jobs, click the link of the "datacommons-data" job you created above.
-1. Optionally, if you have received a `SQL check failed` error when previously trying to start the container, and would like to minimize startup time, click **Execute with overrides** and click **Add variable** to set a new variable with name `DATA_RUN_MODE` and value `schemaupdate`.
+1. Optionally, click **Execute with overrides** and click **Add variable** to set a new variable with name `DATA_RUN_MODE` and value `schemaupdate`.
 1. Click **Execute**.
 It will take several minutes for the job to run.
 You can click the **Logs** tab to view the progress.

 When it completes, to verify that the data has been loaded correctly, see the next step.